ArghyaChatterjee/unet-nuclear-thermal-ir-image-segmentation/README.md

 - We chose 10% of our training data as a validation set (i.e., 30 images from 300 training images).
 The network is trained on 270 training images and evaluated by 30 validation images.
 - The network is trained for 275 epochs using binary cross-entropy loss and optimized using Adam optimization with a learning rate of 0.01.
 After training, the test set is used to evaluate the trained model.
 ### Run the Model:
 - Download the repository in your local computer.
-Unzip the file to extract the documents.
+Unzip the file to extract the documents in a folder.
 - Download and Install anaconda distribution from here: https://www.anaconda.com/.
 - Source the environment variables for anaconda.
 Files attached here are python programs written & compiled inside jupyter notebook which is an editor & shareable compiler of anaconda distribution.
+- Download and install Keras and Tensorflow (Machine Learning Framework & Library developed by Google).
+You can download tensorflow from here: https://www.tensorflow.org/.
 - Put the training dataset inside 'Input/train' folder and manually segmented dataset inside 'Input/mask' folder.
 Then run the train.ipynb file cell by cell.
 When you run the last cell,the program will start to generate a weight file at each epoch.
 The weight files will be stored inside 'weights' folder.
 Keep the best weight file (the last one) and delete the rest of them.
 - Put the testing dataset inside 'Input/test' folder.
 You have to specify the best weight file name that you created in the previous segment in this line 'model.load_weights('weights/unet_256_arghya.272-0.03398-0.96499.h5')' inside Test.ipynb file.
 By default, a weight file is included inside 'weights' folder of this repository which was generated after 272 epochs of training.
 - After running the last cell of Test.ipynb file, you will get your segmented pictures inside current folder.
 - You can do several types of analysis with your segmented results ( by Image Processing and DCNN) using MIPAR.
-- You can plot the data (which you generated from MIPAR) using Data related graph plots.ipynb file and visualize them.
+- You can plot the data (which you generated from MIPAR) using 'Data related graph plots.ipynb' file and visualize the plots using matplotlib.
 ## Software and Hardware Specification:
 - We demonstrate the application of Traditional Image Processing operations and U-net DCNN for detection as well as quantification of dry area from pool boiling data.
 - We used free version of a well known software used for segmentation called MIPAR for all image processing operations and construct the DCNN using python in jupyter notebook with frontend Keras (a high-level neural networks API capable of running on top of Tensorflow, CNTK or Theano) and backend Tensorflow (a low level open source deep learning library).